Contact Lens Care

 Cataracts occur when the lens of the eye becomes cloudy or misty, similar to the effect of looking through frosted glass.
 The lens sits just behind the pupil and is usually transparent, allowing light to pass through to the retina.

-Cataracts are the primary cause of vision loss for people over 40 and the main cause of blindness in the world.
+Cataracts are the primary cause of vision loss for people over 40 and the leading cause of blindness in the world.

-The lens of the eye is composed of water and protein, the protein is naturally arranged to keep the lens clear.
-In the case of cataracts, some of the protein will clump together and cause a cloudy appearance in a small part of the lens.
+The lens of the eye is composed of water and protein; the protein arranged naturally, keeps the lens clear.
+Cataracts cause the protein to clump together and produce a cloudy appearance in a small part of the lens.
 Over time, this can grow larger, making it more difficult to see.